YazanGhunaim/HackerRank/README.md

 # quick side note :

-excluded multiple solutions to questions, hence i believed they are so unbelievably trivial anyone who want to pursue any level of C knowledge should be able to answer them
+excluded multiple solutions to questions, hence i believed they are so unbelievably trivial anyone who want to pursue any level of C knowledge should be able to come up with a solution.